 blogs and tweets and pins or scoops (20%)

-Using Tumblr or WordPress or another blogging platform, you will write four blog posts (three total if you choose to vlog one. a vlog counts as two written posts) that contribute to your area of expertise inform the public about something at McDaniel or Westminster in general.
+Using Tumblr or WordPress or another blogging platform, you will write three blog posts (a vlog counts as two written posts) that contribute to your area of expertise inform the public about something at McDaniel or Westminster in general.
 You must also make sure you write three different types of blogs (see our reading on blog types to figure out the types you’ll write).
 If you are going vlog, that counts as one type.
 You’ll have to write three different types of blog posts.
 Each blog should be between 300-600 words, have a thesis, be well-organized, have strong support, maintain a consistent appropriate tone and should be grammar, punctuation, and spelling mistake free.
 List and link blogs should still meet these requirements.

 ****Note – if you have an idea not on the list and want to work with a partner, come see me and we’ll work something out.
 Generally, these partnerships will have to do more work (5 posts total and a vlog or podcast counts as one and their must be at least one vlog or podcast or something else comparable).
 I expect you to share the writing load and work together on all the posts.

 You don’t need to cite from class readings but if you do use information from another source, have a place where you describe the source and hyperlink to it.
 Again, you should write three different types of blogs.

 See this rubric for how your blogs will be assessed – rubric.

 Using Twitter you will link from Twitter to your blog so your blog posts are tweeted.
 You will also follow between 20 tweeters you think contribute to your niche and put these tweeters into two separate and thoughtfully labeled categories (Twitter Lists).
 You must find one hashtag to follow as well and contribute to it.
 I expect you to tweet at least 20 times about your niche providing important information through retweets (quote the tweet and add value-retweet with a comment!), modified tweets, or tweets.